epfl-dlab/aiflows/docs/Quick_Start/quick_start.md

 Welcome to the exciting world of aiFlows! 🚀

-This quick start tutorial will guide you through running inference with your first question answering Flow using Flows from the FlowVerse.
-You'll see how you can run inference with your first question answering Flow, and you can trivially change between vastly different question answering Flows thanks to the modular abstraction and FlowVerse!
+This quick start tutorial will guide you through your first inference runs, where we will address the task of question answering (QA) as a use case with  different Flows from the FlowVerse.
+In the process, you'll get familiar with the key aspects of the library and experience how, thanks to the modular abstraction and FlowVerse, we can trivially switch between very different pre-implemented question-answering Flows!

 The guide is organized in three sections:
 1. [Section 1:](#section-1-setting-up-aiflows) Setting up aiFlows
-2. [Section 2:](#section-2-running-your-first-qa-flow-using-a-flow-from-the-flowverse) Running your First QA Flow using a Flow from the FlowVerse
+2. [Section 2:](#section-2-running-your-first-qa-flow-using-a-flow-from-the-flowverse) Running your first QA Flow using a Flow from the FlowVerse 🥳
 3. [Section 3:](#section-3-flowverse-playground-notebook) FlowVerse Playground Notebook